Police And Protesters Clash After Senegal Election Postponed - UrduPoint

 Sall promised to ensure "a free, transparent and inclusive election", but did not set a new date for the vote.

-Hundreds of men and women of all ages took to the streets Sunday, heeding the call of some opposition candidates.
+On Sunday, hundreds of men and women took to the streets, answering the call of some opposition leaders.

 Waving Senegalese flags or sporting the jersey of the national football team, they converged in the early afternoon at a roundabout on one of the capital's main roads.